02 Aug 2023

 Earth Overshoot Day marks the date when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate in that year.
-In 2022, it falls on 28 July, showing no significant progress compared to the previous year.
+In 2023, it falls on 2 August.

 Earth Overshoot Day